 Starting from Frama-C Silicon, new analysis domains are available to improve the precision on specific code constructs.
+Theses analyses are all experimental.
+We expect their exact perimeter to evolve from one Frama-C version to the other.

+The currently implemented domains offer no option other than the one meant to activate them.
 They can (and probably should) be enabled at the beginning of the analysis.
 Their only downside is that they increase the analysis time.